wangfowen/owenwangdotcom/_posts/2016-07-25-empathy-for-the-unemotional.md

 problem solving, as well as personal problem solving, and even in the political arena.

+In light of recent politics, where it seems people are becoming more and more polarized, I find it more and more important for people to empathize with others.
+For us to see each other as complex humans, and to try and actually understand where they're coming from instead of jumping to conclusions.

 ##How to empathy

 Think of yourself in the other person's shoes.
 Don't just think of their point